yangyi02/video_motion_synthetic3/exp006/README.md

-## Same as Exp005-1 But Predict occlusion using neural nets
+## Same as Exp004 But Predict Occlusion Using Neural Nets

 - Occlusion modeling, predict occlusion using neural nets instead of derived from motion
 - Predict motion for every pixel